-Once an election is made, either to opt out of paying CPP premiums or to revoke a previous election, you cannot make another election until the next calendar year.
+Once you make an election, either to opt out of paying CPP premiums or to revoke a previous election, you can’t make another election until the next calendar year.

-If you are turning 60 and plan on retiring early, you’ll want to know which option is better:
+If you’re turning 60 and plan on retiring early, you’ll want to know which option is better:

-- Taking a reduced CPP/QPP pension at age 60, or
+- Taking a reduced CPP/QPP pension at age 60

-The monthly amount you would receive is based on your earnings, and predefined contributory period, which may be longer than the period that you actually contributed.
-Also, if you decide to retire early, CPP/QPP benefits will be reduced as mentioned earlier.
+The monthly amount you’ll receive is based on your earnings and predefined contribution period, which may be longer than the period in which you actually contributed.
+Also, if you decide to retire early, CPP/QPP benefits will be reduced, as mentioned earlier.

 Earnings are adjusted to bring them in line with the growth in wages over the years.
-There is also a drop out period allowed for years where you reported low earnings.
+There’s also a dropout period allowed for years where you reported low earnings.
 Under CPP, up to eight of your lowest earnings years (17 per cent of the contributory period) are automatically removed from the calculation for a retirement pension.
-This drop out is in addition to the child rearing drop out provision.
+This dropout is in addition to the child-rearing dropout provision.

-QPP offers a similar drop out provision to CPP.
-Up to 15 per cent of the contributory period can be removed from the benefit calculation where earnings were lowest.
-Other exclusions include months where an individual received a CPP/QPP disability pension, an unreduced income replacement indemnity or family benefits paid by the Federal or Quebec governments for a child under seven.
+QPP offers a similar dropout provision to CPP.
+Up to 15 per cent of the contribution period can be removed from the benefit calculation where earnings were lowest.
+Other exclusions include months where an individual received a CPP/QPP disability pension, an unreduced income replacement indemnity, or family benefits paid by the Canadian federal or Quebec governments for a child under seven years old.

-The CPP/QPP death benefit consists of a lump sum payment of up to $2,500² and a survivor’s benefit.
-However, if the spouse is already receiving a CPP retirement benefit in their own right, the maximum monthly amount (retirement plus survivor benefit) cannot exceed the maximum retirement benefit and is adjusted based on the surviving spouse’s age.
+The CPP/QPP death benefit consists of a lump-sum payment of up to $2,500² and a survivor’s benefit.
+However, if a spouse is already receiving a CPP retirement benefit, the maximum monthly amount (retirement plus survivor benefit) can’t exceed the maximum retirement benefit and is adjusted based on the surviving spouse’s age.
 This rule will apply for QPP when the surviving spouse is 65 or older.
-When the surviving spouse is under 65, it is possible for the combined benefit to exceed the maximum retirement benefit.
+When the surviving spouse is under 65, it’s possible for the combined benefit to exceed the maximum retirement benefit.

-Unless there is a spouse or minor children, the only benefit paid is the small lump sum benefit.
-Also if you take CPP early and continue to contribute (or continue to contribute after age 65 if still working), the additional contributions go towards your “post-retirement benefit” and will not be included for survivor or disability benefits, for pension sharing or for credit splitting purposes on marriage breakdown.
+Unless there’s a spouse or minor children, the only benefit paid is the small lump sum benefit.
+Also, if you take CPP early and continue to contribute (or continue to contribute after age 65, if you’re still working), the additional contributions go towards your post-retirement benefit and won’t be included for survivor or disability benefits, or for pension-sharing or credit-splitting purposes on marriage breakdown.

 With QPP, the additional contributions go towards the retirement pension supplement and are included in survivor benefits.
-However, the retirement pension supplement is not included in disability benefits or for credit splitting purposes on marriage breakdown.
-However, in the case of voluntary pension sharing the additional contributions will be included.
+However, the retirement pension supplement isn’t included in disability benefits or for credit-splitting purposes on marriage breakdown.
+However, in the case of voluntary pension sharing, the additional contributions will be included.